Skip to main content

 The Himalayan Origin Pattern

-Across Himalayan-region religious-cultural traditions, a specific origin-pattern recurs: humanity emerged in the mountains themselves rather than descending from celestial beings or emerging from the underworld.
-The Tibetan tradition traces the Tibetan people to a specifically-mountain union of a compassionate monkey-ancestor (an emanation of Avalokiteshvara) and a mountain ogress on the sacred mountain Gangpori in the Yarlung Valley.
-The Nepalese traditions of the Newar, Sherpa, and Magar peoples preserve specifically-mountain-origin accounts for their founding ancestors.
-The Bhutanese tradition preserves specifically-Himalayan first-ancestor narratives embedded in the broader Bön-Buddhist cosmological framework.
+The Tibetan tradition traces the Tibetan people to a union on Gangpori, a sacred mountain in the Yarlung Valley, between a compassionate monkey ancestor (later identified as an emanation of Avalokiteshvara) and a mountain ogress.
+Nepalese traditions among the Newar, Sherpa, and Magar preserve mountain-origin accounts for their founding ancestors.
+Bhutanese tradition keeps Himalayan first-ancestor stories embedded in the broader Bön and Buddhist cosmology.

-This mountain-origin pattern is distinct from the more-common world creation motifs.
-Most world-origin traditions either place humanity's beginning at a specifically-paradisal-garden site (the Hebrew Eden, the Sumerian Dilmun, the Greek Golden Age plain), at a specifically-celestial descent (Nordic gods producing humanity, the Maori sky-father and earth-mother), at a specifically-subterranean emergence (Pueblo and Hopi sipapu emergence, Japanese cave-origin), or at a specifically-first-family-plain setting (most African first-family traditions).
-The specifically-high-mountain-highland origin is distinctive, and the Urantia Book documents why.
+This pattern stands out from the more common shapes of origin myth.
+Most world traditions place the beginning of humanity in a paradisal garden (the Hebrew Eden, the Sumerian Dilmun, the Greek Golden Age plain), or in a celestial descent (the Norse gods producing humanity, the Maori sky father and earth mother), or in an emergence from below the ground (the Pueblo and Hopi sipapu, the Japanese cave origin), or in a first family on an open plain (most African traditions).
+The high mountain origin is its own thing, and the Urantia Book explains why.

 What the Urantia Book Says